Choose and enter the values to calculate the quantity of a substance.

 \(\ Number\ of\ Moles = \dfrac{Mass\ In\ Grams}{Molar Mass}\)

-Additionally, you could perform correct molecular calculations with our mole calculator and beautify efficiency in chemistry studies.
+additionally, you may perform correct molecular calculations with our mole calculator and decorate efficiency in chemistry studies.

 \(\ Number\ of\ Moles = \dfrac{Mass\ of\ Substance}{Molar\ Mass\ of \ Substance}\)